Media Literacy

 What is media Literacy?

-Media literacy is understanding, analysing, and creating media messages.
-It is an evolving skill set that teachers and students need to understand in greater detail as how we consume and create media is constantly moving and becoming more complex to decipher.
+Media literacy is the ability to understand, analyse, and create media messages.
+It is an evolving skill set that teachers and students must frequently encounter in the classroom, as the environments in which we consume and create media constantly change and become more complex.

 Becoming media literate and teaching media literacy to students involves understanding how media messages are constructed and the techniques used to convey information and ideas.

-Most importantly, it includes the ability to evaluate the credibility and reliability of media sources, how to recognize bias and disinformation and understand the impact media can have on individuals and society.
+Most importantly, it includes evaluating the credibility and reliability of media sources, recognising bias and disinformation, and understanding the impact media can have on individuals and society.

-We have never lived in an era where it has been so easy to create and consume media and share it with the world; as such, we should be more enlightened about the purpose and intent of the messages being presented to us.
+We have never lived in an era where it has been so easy to create and consume media and share it with the world as it is today; as such, we should be more enlightened about the purpose and intent of the messages being presented.
 Becoming media literate has never been more important as the validity and credibility of news, facts and opinions are more challenging to determine.

 Students who are media literate are better equipped to critically analyze the information they receive and make informed decisions about what they believe and how they engage with media.